Korean phonology: Loss of vowel length contrast

-It has disappeared gradually in younger speakers, but some middle-aged speakers are still aware of it and can produce it in conscious speech.
-The long-short merger had two main aspects: the first is phonetic - the duration of long vowels in relation to short ones have reduced by a lot (from 2.5:1 in the 1960s to 1.5:1 in the 2000s).
-Some studies suggest that the length of all vowels is dependent on the age (older speakers have slower speech rate and even their short vowels are produced relatively longer than younger speakers).
-The second aspect is lexical - the subset of words produced with long vowels has gotten smaller, the long vowels tend to reduce particularly in high-frequency words.
+It has disappeared gradually among younger speakers, but some middle-aged speakers are still aware of it and can still produce it in conscious speech.
+The long–short merger has had two main aspects.
+The first is phonetic: The duration of long vowels in relation to short ones has reduced by a lot (from 2.5:1 in the 1960s to 1.5:1 in the 2000s).
+Some studies suggest that the length of all vowels is dependent on one's age (older speakers seem to exhibit a slower speech rate, and even their short vowels are produced relatively longer than those of younger speakers).
+The second aspect is lexical: The subset of words produced with long vowels has gotten smaller.
+Long vowels tend to be reduced most frequently in high-frequency words.

 Vowel harmony

 Traditionally, the Korean language has had strong vowel harmony; that is, in pre-modern Korean, not only did the inflectional and derivational affixes (such as postpositions) change in accordance to the main root vowel, but native words also adhered to vowel harmony.
 It is not universally prevalent in modern usage, but it remains in onomatopoeia, adjectives and adverbs, interjections, and conjugation.
 There are also other traces of vowel harmony in Korean.

 There are three classes of vowels in Korean: "positive", "negative", and "neutral".
 The vowel ㅡ (eu) is considered both partially neutral and partially negative.
 The vowel classes loosely follow the negative and positive vowels; they also follow orthography.
-Exchanging positive vowels with negative vowels usually creates different nuances of meaning, with positive vowels representing diminutives and negative vowels representing exaggeration:
+Exchanging positive vowels with negative vowels usually creates different nuances of meaning, with positive vowels having diminutive associations and negative vowels having augmentative associations: